 Personally, I’ve stayed away from the traditional newsletter and opted to use Substack instead.
 Substack is a newsletter, blog, social media hybrid.
 The major pro of Substack is that it allows for commenting, has a built in community on it’s own platform, and is easy to monetize through paid subscriptions.

-While a traditional newsletter may help you build a larger community, Substack will help you build a tighter one.
+While a traditional newsletter may help you build a larger community, Substack will help you build a tighter one and that can ultimately be a lot more meaningful.

 16) Name your blog carefully and consider personal branding